ethereum/consensus-specs/specs/lightclient/beacon-chain.md

 ## Introduction

 This is a patch implementing the first hard fork to the beacon chain, tentatively named HF1 pending a permanent name.
-It has three main features:
+It has four main features:

 * Light client support via sync committees
 * Incentive accounting reforms, reducing spec complexity and [TODO] reducing the cost of processing chains that have very little or zero participation for a long span of epochs
+* Update penalty configuration values, moving them toward their planned maximally punitive configuration
 * Fork choice rule changes to address weaknesses recently discovered in the existing fork choice

 ## Custom types